mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/navigation.rst

 .. image:: /images/en/Krita-popuppalette.png
    :align: center

-Pop-up Palette is a unique feature in Krita designed to increase productivity of the artist, It is a circular menu for quickly choosing brushes, foreground and background colors, recent colors while painting.
+Pop-up Palette is a unique feature in Krita designed to increase productivity of the artist.
+It is a circular menu for quickly choosing brushes, foreground and background colors, recent colors while painting.
 To access the palette you have to just |mouseright| on the canvas.
 The palette will spawn at the place of the brush tip or cursor.

 By tagging your brush presets you can add particular sets of brushes to this palette.
-For example If you add some inking brush presets to inking tag you can and change the tags to inking in the pop-up palette you'll get all the inking brushes in the palette.
+For example, if you add some inking brush presets to inking tag you can change the tags to inking in the pop-up palette and you'll get all the inking brushes in the palette.

 You can :ref:`tag <tag_management>` brush presets via the :ref:`brush_preset_docker`, check out the resource overview page to know more about tagging in general.